A very special destination halfway between the White Mountains and the Maine Coast

 Exploring Oak Hill Farm

 Oak Hill Farm spans 105-acres on the south face of Oak Hill.
 The 1300 ft. summit is a 45-minute hike from our doorstep.
 We keep a broad path mowed to the pond near the top.
-The final leg of the hike is steep and can feel like bushwhacking, so dress accordingly.
+The final leg of the hike is steep and can feel like bushwhacking.
 The views from the summit are breath taking and well worth the climb.
-You are also encouraged to cross the Troll Bridge to explore the 10-acre Birch Meadow sugarbush.
+Visitors are also encouraged to cross the Troll Bridge to explore the 10-acre Birch Meadow sugarbush.
 Guests bring their own sleds during the winter to enjoy a rollicking ride down the lawn.
-Most summer afternoons you will find us on our porch enjoying our surroundings over a game of Scrabble before dinner.